aridjayarecipes/cutesrecipes.web.app/content/post/1813-easiest-way-to-make-speedy-strawberry-banana-blueberry-cheesecake-fruit-salad.md

 - " Optional 12 pkg cream cheese  vanilla creamer"
 recipeinstructions:
 - "Mix together in a big bowl the cool whip, pudding powders, and yogurt.
 Tip: If you like your graham crackers soft add some small to medium size crushed different size pieces now and stir in.
 I personally love them soft, tastes better kind of mushed in the salad.
 Lol"
 - "Wash and slice strawberries, add to mixture.
 Stir it all up.
-Also, if you're adding any of the "OPTIONAL" items, add them now too."
+Also, if you&#39;re adding any of the &#34;OPTIONAL&#34; items, add them now too."
 - "Now the BANANAS.
-You can add them now, and use the lemon juice method so they don't turn brown, OR you can add them fresh into the salad, and mix in once you're ready to serve.
+You can add them now, and use the lemon juice method so they don&#39;t turn brown, OR you can add them fresh into the salad, and mix in once you&#39;re ready to serve.
 I also add some more crushed graham crackers sprinkled on top, and any leftover fruits just to decorate."
 - "You can also use this as a dip, and just dunk in with some graham crackers.
-If you don't want to put them inside the salad.
+If you don&#39;t want to put them inside the salad.
 But it tastes sooooo much better mixed in.
 But also is just as good double dunked with graham crackers.🌝"
 - ""
 - ""
 categories: